 All your Bridal Queries Answered

-How Do I Secure My Date With You?
+How Do I Secure My Date With You and Do You Have a Minimum Booking Fee?

 Your wedding date is secured once your deposit has been paid.
 This is £50 and is non-refundable, however is deducted from your booking total.
 I’ll then send you a booking confirmation, and you’re in!